oc-andrey-zaharov/OpenCorporates-DeepWiki/README.md

 deepwiki wiki delete
 ```

-You'll be prompted to select a wiki and confirm deletion (use `--yes` flag to skip confirmation).
+You'll be prompted to select a wiki/version and confirm deletion (use `--yes` flag to skip confirmation).
+Server mode requests include the version so you can prune specific snapshots without touching others.

+### Cache Versions & Change Detection

+- Cache files follow the pattern `deepwiki_cache_{type}_{owner}_{repo}_{language}_vN.json`.
+Version `v1` is implicit (no suffix), while higher versions append `_vN`.
+- Each cache stores a light-weight repository snapshot (paths, sizes, hashes, mtimes).
+When you re-run `generate`, the CLI compares the new snapshot against the stored one to avoid unnecessary work.
+- Change summaries include counts for changed/new/deleted files plus a list of wiki pages impacted by those files.
+Only the selected pages are regenerated; the rest of the cache is reused byte-for-byte.
+- Multi-select prompts leverage `simple-term-menu` when available.
+Use the arrow keys + space to toggle multiple entries; press enter to accept the selection.
+In fallback mode, enter comma-separated numbers.
+- Optional per-page feedback is injected directly into the LLM prompt so you can nudge wording or highlight new requirements before regeneration.

 #### Configuration Management